dumbie/LogitechWheelHelper/Readme.txt

 Tested with drivers LGS 9.02.65 and LGHUB 2020.1.31155.

 | Installation Instructions
-1) Extract the LogiWheelSettings folder to any directory you want on your pc.
+1) Extract the Logitech Wheel Helper folder to any directory you want on your pc.
 2) Make sure that you have installed all the requirements listed below.
-3) Launch LogiWheelSettings.exe and setup your racing wheel to your liking.
+3) Launch LogitechWheelHelper.exe and setup your racing wheel to your liking.

 | Tips and tricks
 - Some users might need to run the application as administrator to work properly.*
-* You can run it as administrator by right mouse clicking on "LogiWheelSettings.exe"
+* You can run it as administrator by right mouse clicking on LogitechWheelHelper.exe

 | Requirements
+- Logitech Gaming drivers installed.
 - Microsoft .Net Framework 4.5 installed.

 | Support and bug reporting